jovezhong/mcp-timeplus/README.md

 3. Run `uv sync` to install the dependencies.
 Then do `source .venv/bin/activate`.

-4. For easy testing, you can run `fastmcp dev mcp_timeplus/mcp_server.py` to start the MCP server.
+4. For easy testing, you can run `mcp dev mcp_timeplus/mcp_server.py` to start the MCP server.
 Click the "Connect" button to connect the UI with the MCP server, then switch to the "Tools" tab to run the available tools.

 ### Environment Variables